rmsrosa/ChainPlots.jl/README.md

 ### Other examples

 Other examples can be seen in [examples/examples.jl](examples/examples.jl), with all the plots saved to the folder [examples/img](examples/img/).
+The examples can also be seen in the [Literated examples](examples/build/examples.md).

 ## Roadmap